pieroproietti/penguins-eggs/DOCS/WAY-TO-ALPINE.md

 # Installing grub (BIOS)
+penguins-eggs support mainly grub for installing, so mu must to install it.
 To install GRUB in BIOS mode, remove the Syslinux package and install the required GRUB packages:

 ```